 Funded by Tokio Marine Nichido and Fire Insurance Co.
-Ltd., Japan, this project aims to rehabilitate 50 ha of degraded mangrove sites annually in Sabah.
+Ltd., Japan, this project aims to rehabilitate about 50 ha of degraded mangrove sites annually in Sabah.
 The project is carried out by the Sabah Forestry Department (SFD) with technical advice from ISME.
-At the end of the first phase of the SFD-ISME project (2011-2014), over 150 ha of degraded mangroves in 20 project sites located in five forest reserves of four forestry districts (Figure 6) were successfully planted.
-The forest reserves (FR) are Sungai Gum-Gum & Sungai Loboh FR and Sibyte FR in Sandakan; Padas Damit FR in Beaufort; Kuala Bonggaya & Kuala Labuk FR in Beluran and Sandakan; and Kuala Tingkayu FR in Kunak.
-The three major habitat types of the project were areas encroached by oil palm, degraded riverine mangroves and areas cleared for shrimp ponds.
+At the end of 2021, over 427.5 ha of degraded mangroves in 27 project sites were selected (Figure 6).
+The three major habitat types of the project were areas encroached by oil palm, degraded riverine mangroves, areas cleared for shrimp ponds and accreting estuarine mudflats.